fmihpc/analysator/scripts/papers/FluxRopes_Pfau-Kempf_2025/Fig_2_3_global_views/README.md

 [[visit_generate.sh]] first runs VisIt twice to generate the raw frames at the three different cutoff values for both the dayside ([[visit_dayside_cutoff.py]]) and nightside ([[visit_nightside_cutoff.py]]) view.
 Then a lot of magick is used to composite them, overlay the annotations and arrows etc. This requires a working install of VisIt, as installed in the path indicated on Carrington.

+Note the not-very-documented trick to fiddle with the legend in a VisIt script.